The Latest: Biden gives fist bump to Saudi crown prince

 Biden flew to the kingdom directly from Israel, hours after Saudi Arabia opened its airspace to “all air carriers,” signaling the end of its longstanding ban on Israeli flights overflying its territory — a key step toward normalization between the two Mideast nations.

-JEDDAH, Saudi Arabia — President Joe Biden on Friday became the first U.S. leader to fly directly from Israel to Saudi Arabia, signaling warming ties between the two Middle East nations as they find common cause against regional threats from Iran.
+JEDDAH, Saudi Arabia — President Joe Biden on Friday traveled directly from Israel to Saudi Arabia, after the kingdom opened up its airspace to flights from Israel in a sign of warming ties between the two Middle East nations as they find common cause against regional threats from Iran.

 Air Force One landed in Jeddah ahead of planned meetings with King Salman and Crown Prince Mohammed bin Salman, the de facto leader of the kingdom.
 U.S. intelligence officials have determined the crown prince, often referred to by his initials, MBS, likely ordered the 2018 killing of U.S.-based journalist Jamal Khashoggi.

-Note: This item has been corrected to show Biden is not the first U.S. president to fly directly from Israel to Saudi Arabia.